 Acoustic Guitar Bridge Plates

-The bridge plate is an integral part of the internal support structure of an acoustic guitar.
+The bridge plate is an integral part of the internal support structure for an acoustic guitar.
 As part of the bracing system, it helps to support the instrument top and resist the pulling force exerted upon the instrument by the strings.

 Worn / Damaged Bridge Plates